-Dead Man is likely Jim Jarmusch’s most stunning achievement.
-A period piece, and what’s more, one that draws directly upon a genre (the western), the film stands apart from Jarmusch’s other work categorically as well.
+Jim Jarmusch’s most stunning achievement, Dead Man is a period piece.
+What’s more, it’s one that draws directly upon a genre (the western), standing apart from Jarmusch’s other work categorically as well.
 Johnny Depp plays William Blake, who ventures westward by train to the dystopian town of Machine in search of work.
 While there, he meets Thel (Mili Avital), whose boyfriend (Gabriel Bryne) catches them in bed.
 The violence that ensues causes Blake to scramble across the wilderness with a bullet in his chest.
 Pursued by savage bounty hunters, his journey is an extended death scene—he avoids one meeting with mortality before encountering another.

 Depp’s Blake doesn’t quite grasp the coincidence of his name, which is pointed out to him when he befriends Nobody (Gary Farmer), a Native American familiar with the works of Blake the poet, a fact that instigates a stream of droll comedy.
 More than minor confusion, though, Dead Man situates Depp’s Blake as an ignorant everyman, unaware of his namesake just as Nobody is unaware that this Blake is not the same as that Blake.
 While Jarmusch undoubtedly got a few kicks letting his audience groove on the joke, he’s up to something deeper and more poignant—and he doesn’t let a viewer sit lazily from his or her more omniscient vantage point.